Our minimum requirement is at least a 2:1 UK Honours degree in science or engineering.

 Months of entry

-Medical Robotics and Image-Guided Intervention are two technology-driven areas of medicine that have experienced tremendous growth and improvement over the last twenty years, partly driven by the surgical aim of progressively less invasive and harmful treatments.
+Medical Robotics and Image-Guided Interventions are two technology-driven areas of medicine that have experienced significant growth and improvement over the last twenty years, due to developments of less invasive treatments.

 This is a multidisciplinary field and is led by three internationally-known departments: